(Cumbria Way. 14th March 2014 – 14 miles)

 The next length of track – cutting high across the flank of Lonscale Fell – is one of the loveliest miles on the Cumbria Way and I slowed down to savour it.

-The weather forecast was for cloud and rain but as I approached Skiddaw House Youth Hostel, I was still walking in a tee-shirt, still wearing shades, still grateful for sunblock.
+The weather forecast was for cloud and rain but as I approached remote Skiddaw House Youth Hostel, I was still walking in a tee-shirt, still wearing shades, still applying sunblock.

-From the hostel there is a choice of routes.
-Last time, I followed the longer, lower, western path.
-This skirts around High Pike – the highest point on the Cumbria Way – and though a couple of miles longer at 16½ miles, it’s useful if cloud is low or rain is blowing into your face.
-But today the weather was still fine and as I could clearly see the summit of High Pike, I plumped for the shorter, more direct, eastern route to Caldbeck.
+In 2010, I followed the longer, lower, western path.
+This circles away from High Pike – the highest point on the CW – and though it is a couple of miles longer at 16½ miles, it’s useful if cloud is low, rain is blowing into your face or you simply want to avoid a steep climb.
+But today the weather was still fine and as I could clearly see the summit of High Pike, I plumped for the 14 mile, more direct, eastern route to Caldbeck.

-I dropped into a wide valley to meet the infant River Caldew – a companion I would join with again the following day and follow for most of the way to Carlisle.
+I dropped into a wide valley to meet the infant River Caldew – a companion I would rejoin tomorrow and then follow for most of the way to Carlisle.

 Despite the open hostel, there was no-one about and I met only one other walker before Caldbeck.